raindrum/citeurl/docs_source/template-yamls.md

   URL: https://www.law.cornell.edu/uscode/text/{title}/{section}
 ```

-The above template looks unwieldy, and it is; it is a list of lists.
-However, it provides two advantages over the first template: First, it is possible to recognize both "42 USC § 1983" and "Section 1983 of Title 42 of the United States Code," which would be impossible with a single regex, since `title` and `section` are in a different order.
+The above template looks unwieldy, and it is; its regex is a list of lists.
+However, it provides two advantages over the first example:

+First, it is possible to recognize both "42 USC § 1983" and "Section 1983 of Title 42 of the United States Code," which would be impossible with a single regex, since `title` and `section` are in a different order.

 Second, by using YAML anchors it is possible to reuse common pieces of regex, like `*section`, which can recognize either the word "Section" or a section sign ("§").
 This can make it much easier to write and maintain large libraries of templates.

 ### URL Complications

 Another important feature is that a template's URL, like its regex(es), can be specified as a list of strings to concatenate.
-However, this serves a functional purpose: If a list item contains a placeholder for which no value is set, that whole list item will be omitted from the final URL.
-For instance, the template below can generate anchor links to subsections of the U.S. Code, but if no subsection is provided, it simply links to the overall page for the section itself:
+Unlike with regexes, splitting a URL into a list of strings makes it function differently: If a list item contains a placeholder for which no value is set, that whole list item will be omitted from the final URL.
+For instance, the template below can generate anchor links to subsections of the U.S. Code, but if no subsection is specified, it simply links to the overall page for the section itself:

 ``` yaml
 United States Code